Nuthouse01/PMX-VMD-Scripting-Tools/README.md

 https://gist.github.com/felixjones/f8a06bd48f9da9a4539f

 Thanks to the people who made PyInstaller for making a super easy way to build an .exe from
 a bunch of Python scripts, its a really neat tool you should check it out.
+The EXE files are so large because it contains the entire Python kernel + all needed libraries for that script.
+pyinstaller --onefile whatever.py

 ###### Files:
 The following files should be included with this README:
-    LICENSE
+* LICENSE
-    README.md
+* README.md
-    README.txt
+* README.txt
-    vmd_convert_tool.py
-    vmd_model_compatability_check.py
-    vmd_armtwist_insert.py
-    make_ik_from_vmd.py
-    pmx_list_bone_morph_names.py
-    nuthouse01_core.py
-    nuthouse01_pmx_parser.py
-    nuthouse01_vmd_parser.py
+* exe/vmd_convert_tool.exe
+* exe/vmd_model_compatability_check.exe
+* exe/vmd_armtwist_insert.exe
+* exe/make_ik_from_vmd.exe
+* exe/pmx_list_bone_morph_names.exe
+* exe/pmx_overall_cleanup.exe
+* python/vmd_convert_tool.py
+* python/vmd_model_compatability_check.py
+* python/vmd_armtwist_insert.py
+* python/make_ik_from_vmd.py
+* python/pmx_list_bone_morph_names.py
+* python/pmx_overall_cleanup.py
+* python/nuthouse01_core.py
+* python/nuthouse01_pmx_parser.py
+* python/nuthouse01_vmd_parser.py
+* python/_alphamorph_correct.py
+* python/_local_translation_dicts.py
+* python/_morph_winnow.py
+* python/_prune_invalid_faces.py
+* python/_prune_unused_vertices.py
+* python/_translate_to_english.py
+* python/_uniquify_names.py
+* python/_weight_cleanup.py

 #### Changelog:

     2.03:
     vmd_convert_tool:
         better functionalization
-    better support for old motions (early end)
-    moved when the sorting happens
+        better support for old motions (early end) moved when the sorting happens

     2.04:
     vmd_convert_tool:
         quaternion transform fix
         bonedict/morphdict sorting
         added "choose from options" function
         added selftest

     2.05:
     moved some code to "nuthouse01_core"
-decided to distribute all scripts as a bundle
-added several simple scripts
+    decided to distribute all scripts as a bundle added several simple scripts
     enforced standard templating for all scripts

     2.06:
     created new script "vmd_model_compatability_check"
     in "vmd_convert_tool", disabled the writing of bonedict/morphdict because vmd_model_compatability_check overshadows that feature

     2.07:
     fixed a bug in "weight_cleanup" due to not actually testing my code

     2.08:
-fixed a bug in "identify_unused_bones" due to not actually testing my code
-changed encoding from "shift_jisx0213" to "shift_jis" to properly handle backslashes, in core and in VMD
+    fixed a bug in "identify_unused_bones" due to not actually testing my code changed encoding from "shift_jisx0213" to "shift_jis" to properly handle backslashes, in core and in VMD New scripts:
-New scripts:
     +bone_geometry_isolate
     +vmd_armtwist_convert
     +bone_endpoint_create_remove
     +texture_file_sort
     moved more functions into the 'core' file

     v2.09:
     fixed a logical bug in "bone_endpoint_create_remove"
-stopped using default, built custom csv writer to preserve leading spaces of things
-bugfix in "vmd_convert_tool" to handle strings exactly 15 bytes long that end with a multibyte char
-speculative bugfix to handle multibyte chars that get cut off by 15-byte limit (is that even possible?)
+    stopped using default, built custom csv writer to preserve leading spaces of things bugfix in "vmd_convert_tool" to handle strings exactly 15 bytes long that end with a multibyte char speculative bugfix to handle multibyte chars that get cut off by 15-byte limit (is that even possible?)

     v3.00:
-massive refactoring of "vmd_convert_tool":
+    removed scripts for PMX editing, left only scripts for VMD manipulation and tools to help with that massive refactoring of "vmd_convert_tool":
-move funcs for reading/writing binary files into core
-move funcs for unpacking structs into core
-move funcs for parsing/writing VMDs into new file "vmd_parser"
-further refactored these funcs for stronger encapsulation & readability
-massive refactoring of funcs for parsing/writing VMD-as-text for stronger encapsulation & readability
-end-user experience is unchanged except for print statement differences
-slightly changed the "nicelist" format for internally representing a VMD
-completely redid my binary unpacker function, changed to a recursive approach
-now supports symbol "t" to indicate actual strings (packer also changed to support this)
-now creates escape character(‡) & writes the actual byte when unable to translate the final byte of a string (packer also changed to support this)
-discovered some more quirks of encoding/decoding shift_jis, listed in core file
-added new file "pmx_parser", thanks to FelixJones on Github for already exporing & documenting the PMX file structure!!!
-only for reading PMX files, no plans to make a writer.
-If you wanna modify a PMX use PMXE, not my scripts!
-uses core funcs for reading binary files
-uses core funcs for unpacking binary structs (same function as VMD parser)
-updated "vmd_armtwist_convert" to use this new PMX parser, and to work with VMD parsing changes
-now able to infer axis of rotation on armtwist bones even if it doesn't have its axis locked
-updated "vmd_compatability_check" to use this new PMX parser, and to work with VMD parsing changes
-also changed comparison method to handle new escape char strategy and bones/morphs >= 15 bytes
-updated "make_ik_from_vmd" to use this new PMX parser, and to work with VMD parsing changes
-improved handling of user input file names to account for odd corner cases
-improved error handling when reading vmd-as-text files
-change how "read_txt_to_rawlist" detects if a thing is an int, so it can support negative ints
-add ability for "read_txt_to_rawlist" to parse None objects (but there shouldn't ever be any None objects in the file so w/e)
-add new script "pmx_list_bone_morph_names.py" so EN users can discover the JP names of a model without using PMXE
-decided to release this script under the name Nuthouse01, changed all uses accordingly
+        move funcs for reading/writing binary files into core move funcs for unpacking structs into core move funcs for parsing/writing VMDs into new file "vmd_parser" further refactored these funcs for stronger encapsulation & readability massive refactoring of funcs for parsing/writing VMD-as-text for stronger encapsulation & readability end-user experience is unchanged except for print statement differences slightly changed the "nicelist" format for internally representing a VMD completely redid my binary unpacker function, changed to a recursive approach now supports symbol "t" to indicate actual strings (packer also changed to support this) now creates escape character(‡) & writes the actual byte when unable to translate the final byte of a string (packer also changed to support this) discovered some more quirks of encoding/decoding shift_jis, listed in core file added new file "pmx_parser", thanks to FelixJones on Github for already exporing & documenting the PMX file structure!!! only for reading PMX files, no plans to make a writer.
+If you wanna modify a PMX use PMXE, not my scripts! uses core funcs for reading binary files uses core funcs for unpacking binary structs (same function as VMD parser) updated "vmd_armtwist_convert" to use this new PMX parser, and to work with VMD parsing changes now able to infer axis of rotation on armtwist bones even if it doesn't have its axis locked updated "vmd_compatability_check" to use this new PMX parser, and to work with VMD parsing changes also changed comparison method to handle new escape char strategy and bones/morphs >= 15 bytes updated "make_ik_from_vmd" to use this new PMX parser, and to work with VMD parsing changes improved handling of user input file names to account for odd corner cases improved error handling when reading vmd-as-text files change how "read_txt_to_rawlist" detects if a thing is an int, so it can support negative ints add ability for "read_txt_to_rawlist" to parse None objects (but there shouldn't ever be any None objects in the file so w/e) add new script "pmx_list_bone_morph_names.py" so EN users can discover the JP names of a model without using PMXE decided to release this script under the name Nuthouse01, changed all uses accordingly

     v3.01:
-"prompt_user_filename" now prints the full file path when given a non-existant file
-added .exe versions of all 5 scripts, generated with PyInstaller
+    "prompt_user_filename" now prints the full file path when given a non-existant file added .exe versions of all 5 scripts, generated with PyInstaller

+    v3.02:
+    added PMX WRITE ability
+        various restructuring and improvment of my custom pack/unpack functions, now both use the same recursive approach print statement changes: binary/text file read/write print full absolute file path, read/write pmx/vmd print only basename

+    v3.5:
+    added "pmx_overall_cleanup.py" which runs through all scripts whose names start with underscores good for first-pass cleanup of models